-Indicate your agreement with the following statements:
+Indicate your agreement with the following statements related to your organization.

-76% strongly agree

-identity security is core to
+76% strongly agree identity security is core to cybersecurity strategy.

-cybersecurity strategy.

 Respondents report high confidence across all statements.
 A strong majority agree that identity security is central to their cybersecurity strategy and that investment in security teams and resources has increased.
 Most also agree that their IGA solutions are adaptable, support compliance requirements, and can identify risky behavior.